domesticcatsoftware/DCIntrospect/readme.md

 Customizing Key Bindings
 --------------------------------------

 Edit the file `DCIntrospectSettings.h` to change key bindings.
+You might want to change the key bindings if your using a laptop/wireless keyboard for development.

 To Do
 --------

 * Add support for arrow keys for nudging views around, and maybe modifier keys for other things also.
 If anyone knows how to do this please get in touch.
 The iPhone app Prompt by Panic does this so I'm sure it's possible.
+* Work out how to load the right accessibility bundles to prevent the need for Accessibility Inspector

 License
 -----------